claresudbery/Tennis-Refactoring-Kata/README.md

     - Looks like I had a go at doing lift up conditional in TenisGame2
     - See call to Temp()
     - Doesn't look like I got very far though
-- `main1`
-    - Not sure about this.
-Might have been created when I had a TBD demo in mind, but then I never did anything with it?
 - `scratch-01`
     - Presumably disposable, prob created during O'Reilly course
     - Changed code is in TennisGame2